 Arrangements were created in 5 locations of each 20 plus foot wall of displays.
 Two close to each side and one in the center.
 This succeeded in breaking up the "doll shop" effect and she loved it.
 Until her death she had a lot of fun "redecorating and designing rooms" for her "babies".

 Grandmother's glass jewelry doesn't have to remain in storage and most of it isn't so valuable that you can't display it.
 Purchase a small twig tree with small lights to display her jewelry.
 You want to ensure the branches are sturdy enough to hold the weight without drooping.
 Branches can be reinforced if necessary.

 Clip on earrings are a cinch to attach to a twig.
 Broaches can be attached with wire.
 Placing a picture of her in a decorative frame beside the tree will create a nostalgic tribute to a beloved grandmother.
 When the lights are turned on grandmother's memory becomes a lovely accent surrounding you with the memory of her love.

 Your home is your haven, use what you love and surround yourself with comfort.
 When clutter threatens to overwhelm the senses remember the design goal of less is more.
 You always have the option of storing the excess out of sight, providing a home that is comfortable, soothing and pleasing to the senses.

 When you are ready to surround yourself in the comfort and beauty of leather furniture give us a call, shop our site or drop by one of our locations in Texas.
-The Leather Sofa Company provides premium quality leather furniture stores in Dallas, Grapevine, Frisco and Allen, Texas.
+The Leather Sofa Company provides premium quality leather furniture stores in Dallas, Grapevine, Frisco and Ft.
+Worth, Texas.
 Our friendly customer service agents are just a phone call away, and we will be happy to help you make your house a home with authentic, premium leather furniture.